Shailesh22290/SmartVehEntryAI/README.md

 ## Result

-Snapshot of the **frontend** showing the Model ouptut and a from to save the details in the database.
+* Snapshot of the **frontend** showing the Model ouptut and a form to save the details in the database.
 This inteface will be used by the staff at the main gate.

 ![SmartVehEntryAI](result.jpg)

-Snapshot of the **Admin Panel** showing the interface that will be displayed to the Admin for monitering and managing the entry/exit process.
+* Snapshot of the **Admin Panel** showing the interface that will be displayed to the Admin for monitering and managing the entry/exit process.

 ![SmartVehEntryAI](admin_dashboard.jpg)